 What are table relationships?
 And what does referential integrity mean?
 It's time to find out how and why to use these features.

 Forms are the user-friendly gateway to Access table data.
 In this lesson, you'll learn how to create and modify forms and make them easy to use.

-In this lesson, you'll learn how to create a subform without the wizard and how to use the Tab control to arrange form data.
+In this lesson, you'll learn how to add a subform to a main form without the wizard, and you'll use the Tab control to arrange form data.

 You've already learned to put data into your database in an efficient way.
 In this lesson, you'll learn about query joins and data functions.
 These tools will help you get timely, high-quality data out of your database, so you see all the data you want and none of the data you don't want.

 Suppose your boss tells you, "I want a list of the customers who placed the most orders and a separate list of the customers who spent the most overall."
 How can you find these answers quickly and accurately?
 Access comes to your rescue again!
 In this lesson, you'll explore Access functions, crunch numbers with the best of them, and even design a mathematical formula of your own.
 Don't worry if math makes you nervous, because this lesson will walk you through every step!